Redvin33/consultAccounting/README.md

 # consultAccounting
-Easy way to handle accounting for consult businesses
+Easy way to handle accounting for consult businesses.
+I was doing accounting software for one small company and decided to do REST api on top of it for practice.

 # Instructions
 You need to have postgresql server installed in your computer.
 You can download it here https://www.pgadmin.org/download/pgadmin-4-windows/ .